 When you find you need something where you are going to have sorts different users, roles, and you want have a complex site where you filter content, rather then just sticking content into categories

 Drupal has been popular since 2001.
 A full fleged content management system there is a lot you can do with Drupal including: adding content, grouping content and sorting/filtering content.

 out of the box with Drupal 8 you get so much with functionality, you can create content, add validation to content, and filter and sort content with views, all done right in the user interface.
 Drupal has been used by all of organization such as the white house, big companies and universities and has big brand name credibility.

-Not as enjoyable publishing experience as WordPress and Drupal lacks the themes making the front end development experience more time consuming.
+Not as enjoyable publishing experience as WordPress and Drupal lacks themes, making the front end development experience more time consuming.
 The user interface has vastly improved in Drupal 8 but I like the authoring experience of WordPress to greater

-I use Drupal for content rich sites, particularly admin sections where data and the security of data is the most important thing.
+I use Drupal for content rich sites, particularly admin sections where data and the security of data is extremely important.
 With content types and the ability to create fields, it is very easy to constrict users based on role, page viewed and content types.

-For example if I was going to build a car lot of the box I could create conent type cars, create a taxonomy for brand and create a user role that allowed administravtive staff to enter cars inventory.
-With Drupal visitors can easily search car based on car or brand.
+For example if I was going to build a car lot of the box I could create content type cars, create a taxonomy for brand and create a user role that allowed administrative staff to enter cars inventory.
+Visitors can easily search for cars based on make or brand.